armele/ott/README.md

 - Added new MCol specific splash texts for the main menu
 - Added new skybox textures
 - Added new weather textures and expanded particle effects
+- Added new custom hunger/saturation/exhaustion system!
+  - Similar to AppleSkin but written from scratch with clean, nondeprecated code and new icons
+  - Used apples for the food icons in homage to AppleSkin ♥